claritylab/lucida/tools/deploy/README.md

 4. Open your browser and visit `http://localhost:30000`.
 It may take up to several minutes for the Apache server to start working, but if it seems to take forever for the index page to show up, please debug as described in step 3.

+5. To destroy the cluster, run `docker ps`, then `stop` and `rm` all the containers related to Kubernetes.